Nearest Class-Center Simplification through Intermediate Layers: Contributions

 \begin{definition}[Stochastic Variability-Simplification Loss (SVSL)] Let $g$ be a deepnet and $\hat{y_i}=g(x_i)$ for $\left(x_i, y_i\right), i\in{\mathcal{I}_{\mathrm{Train}}}, y_i=c, 1\leq{c}\leq{C}$.
 Let $\mathcal{B}$ be the batch such that $i\in{B}$.
 We also define $\gamma\in\N, 1\leq\gamma<{k}$ and $\alpha\in\R_{+}$ two hyperparameters.
 The Stochastic Variability-Simplification Loss function is then defined as

 where CE is the well-known Cross-Entropy loss and

-\end{definition} It is also possible to define the Variability-Collapse in a non-stochastic fashion, by computing the full class-means at layer for every epoch.
+\end{definition} The normalizing factor $\eta$ serves as a mitigating factor in the case of unbalanced batches.
+It is possible to define the Variability-Collapse in a non-stochastic fashion, by computing the full class-means at layer for every epoch.
 An example implementation of the SVSL is given in the appendix.

 \underline{\textbf{Using the SVSL, we claim the following behaviors:}}

 \begin{conjecture}[SVSL improves NCC mismatch] Using the properly defined hyperparameters $\alpha, \gamma$, the Stochastic Variability-Simplification Loss encourages lower \textbf{train} and \textbf{test} NCC mismatch in intermediate layers.
 In the TPT, for $1\leq{j}\leq{k}$,